966, Chemin Olivier, Suite 500, Lévis, QC, Canada

 - Walk the factory floor and look for processes where the human is adding no value.
 For example, a very simple task that is done over and over.

-- Working with workplace safety personnel to identify stations where there is higher risk of repetitive stress injury.
+- Working with workplace safety personnel to identify stations where there is a higher risk of repetitive stress injury.

 - Talking to human resources team to discuss job openings where there is a challenge in recruitment and retention of employees.